sonia0409/search-geolocation/README.md

 # Search-Geolocation

-Search-geolocation is an app that fetch the list of nearby locations to the provided "latitude" and "longitude"
+- Search-geolocation is an app that fetch the list of nearby locations to the provided "latitude" and "longitude".
+- The locations are sorted according to the conincidence score.

 React based frontend with TSX, SASS.
 Backend made with NodeJS, Express, Typescript and PostgreSQL.